JohnHaskin/azure-docs/articles/azure-stack/partner/azure-stack-vaas-automate-with-powershell.md

 Validation as a Service (VaaS) provides the ability to automate the launching of tests using the **LaunchVaaSTests.ps1** script.

-You can use PowerShell for the following workflow:
+You can use PowerShell automation ONLY for the following workflow:

-- Test Pass
+- Test Pass Workflow

+PowerShell automation is NOT available for any other workflow.
+Test Pass Workflow results are not accepted for validation.

 In this tutorial, you learn how to create a script that: